hdinkel/ELM-CPIB-2017/5-BACT_basic_protocol_2.md

 >>> message "Results are not ready... (something something).
 >>> The in formation in the MSA is useful becuase... ehhhmm..???

-13. Scroll down a little further to the section titled "Filtering Summary" to view some statistics about how many motifs and instances hits were filtered out.
+step 13.
+Scroll down a little further to the section titled "Filtering Summary" to view some statistics about how many motifs and instances hits were filtered out.
 The first 2 lines contain information of if and which filtere were applied in step 2 of this protocol.
 The first two rows of the table show how